 This device complies with FCC rules part 15 and Industry Canada (IC) RSS-210.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) This device must accept any interference that may be received including interference that may cause undesired operation.

 The transmitter has been tested and complies with FCC and IC rules.
-Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the device.24
+Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the device.20 when it suits vou.